khchanel/wnm-seqcalc/README.md

 1. Start the Selenium server:
 ./node_modules/.bin/webdriver-manager start

+2. Open a new terminal and Run the application (see above)

-2. Open a new terminal and run Protractor:
+3. Open a new terminal and run Protractor:
 ./node_modules/.bin/protractor protractor.conf.js
 ```